Hey there, awesome readers!

 Adrisha nodded, forcing a tight smile.
 "Of course, Papa," she murmured.
 The praise felt hollow, but she knew it was easier to maintain this facade than to confront the chasm of misunderstanding between them.

 Kalyani caught Adrisha's eye and gave a small, reassuring nod.
-There was a deep, unspoken bond between them—a shared secret that brought them closer despite the family's formal atmosphere.
+There was a deep, unspoken bond between them—she was the only one who knew Adrisha.
 Kalyani's subtle support was a lifeline for Adrisha, offering her a safe space amidst the pressures of family expectations.

 "Kya dhoondh rahi ho, beta?"
 Kalyani's voice was soft, filled with concern as she watched her granddaughter frantically search the room.
 Adrisha's usually calm demeanor was replaced by a flurry of restless energy, as she upended drawers and tossed aside cushions.